 Music and Drama

-In addition to nurturing a love of the arts, Music and Drama also teach the boys self-belief and confidence.
+In addition to nurturing a love of The Arts, Music and Drama also teach the boys self-belief and confidence.
 Through these subjects, the boys become confident and individuals, attributes which stand them in good stead for their futures.
 The Music Department excels in delivering a broad music curriculum which promotes a love of music.

 All pupils have 2 lessons a week, taught by specialist teachers when they are introduced to a wide variety of music which they experience through listening, performing and composing.
-Individual tuition is available on most orchestral instruments as well as singing and guitar.
+Individual tuition is available on most orchestral instruments as well as singing, drum kit and guitar.
 Boys are prepared for ABRSM and Rockschool exams each term, which take place at the School.
 Boys are invited to play in the many groups and ensembles and have the opportunity to perform regularly throughout the year.